 - 2020, Texas: $775,000 Settlement.
 A man entered a gas station side door.
-He walked across a wet mat and then slipped and fell onto the floor.
+He walked across a wet mat, slipped, and fell onto the floor.
 He suffered a right femur fracture.
 An ambulance brought him to the hospital, where he underwent a total knee replacement.
 Within two years, he fell three more times.
 He underwent surgery and physical therapy after each fall.
 The man sued the gas station’s owner for failing to promptly inspect its premises and to provide adequate warning.
-He claimed that his first fall significantly weakened him, and made him vulnerable to further falls.
+He claimed that his first fall significantly weakened him and made him vulnerable to further falls.
 The case settled for $775,000.

 - 2020, New York: $3,175,000 Settlement.
 A 39-year-old laborer was jackhammering in a building’s courtyard while standing on a 25-foot tall ladder.
-He fell into the sidewalk and fractured his orbital, his right femur, his right arm, and his right elbow.
+He fell onto the sidewalk and fractured his orbital, right femur, right arm, and right elbow.
 An ambulance brought him to the hospital, where the staff treated his right elbow with an external fixation device.
 He would later undergo open reduction internal fixation of his right elbow, right leg, and right wrist.
 The man was hospitalized for over a month.
-He then underwent inpatient rehabilitative treatment for six days and outpatient physical therapy for twelve days.
-The man claimed that he now suffered a limited range of motion to his elbow and leg.
-He now needed to use a cane and had not worked since the accident.
+He then underwent six-day inpatient rehabilitative treatment and outpatient physical therapy for twelve days.
+The man claimed that he now suffered a limited range of motion in his elbow and leg.
+He now needed a cane and had not worked since the accident.
 The man sued the premises’ owner for failing to provide a safe work environment.
 This case settled for $3,175,000.

 - 2020, Virginia: $250,000 Settlement.
 An SUV struck a 73-year-old pedestrian as she walked across the street.
 The woman suffered a crushed femur, a ruptured tendon in her thumb, multiple rib fractures, and multiple vertebrae fractures.
 She was hospitalized for almost a month and incurred about $176,000 in medical expenses.
 The driver was uninsured but used his sister’s $25,000 policy.
 The woman also had a $250,000 UIM policy from Liberty Mutual.
 Her counsel also obtained $105,000 in medical payments, PIP coverage, and no-fault coverage before they made a Medicare claim on her behalf.
 The total settlement amounted to the woman’s $250,000 UIM policy.

 - 2019, California: $21,500,000 Verdict.
-A motorcyclist was sideswiped by a vehicle that illegally veered through a double-yellow-line carpool lane.
+A motorcyclist was sideswiped by a vehicle illegally veering through a double-yellow-line carpool lane.
 The impact sent his motorcycle across the freeway, striking a flatbed truck.
-The man was ejected from his motorcycle and suffered fractures to his hand, femur, and vertebrae.
+The man was ejected from his motorcycle and fractured his hand, femur, and vertebrae.
 He sued the driver for negligence and sought compensation for past and future physical pain and suffering.
 The driver admitted liability, and the trial only concerned damages.
 A jury awarded the man $21,500,000.

 - 2019, Georgia: $14,934,000 Verdict.
 A 15-year-old boy was motorcycling on a motocross track.
 He ran off course and struck an exposed steel culvert pipe.
 The boy was airlifted to a hospital, where staff treated his nearly severed right leg.
 Specifically, he suffered fractures to his tibia, fibula, and femur.
 The boy also suffered multiple torn ligaments in his right knee.
 He underwent external fixation to repair his tibia and received intramedullary rod and screw implants to repair his fibula.
 The boy underwent three additional surgeries and physical therapy for four years.
 Doctors saved his leg, but his injuries were permanent, and he now walked with a limp.
 He claimed that his employment opportunities were now limited.
 He sued the facility’s owners, managers, and operators for failing to maintain safe conditions.
 The jury awarded a $14,934,000 verdict.

 - 2019, Florida: $197,152 Arbitration Award.
 An 85-year-old nursing home resident fell and suffered a femur fracture.
-She was brought to the hospital, where she underwent closed reduction surgery on her fracture.
+She was brought to the hospital and underwent closed reduction surgery on her fracture.
 After two days, surgeons addressed her fracture via open reduction and internal fixation.
 She was hospitalized for six days.
 The woman sued the nursing home’s operator for failing to ensure her safety.
 An arbitrator determined that the facility was liable and awarded the woman $197,152 in damages.